Aikiro42/Project-45/docs/branch-changelogs/change.trigger-time.md

 # New
 - Added the **Burstfire Receiver**, which makes weapons burstfire.
 This cannot be installed on manual-feed weapons.
-- Added the **Aegisalt, Ferozium, Violium & Ornate Triggers** and the **Ceruleum ElecTriggers**, which decrease weapon trigger time.
+- Added the **Aegisalt, Ferozium, Violium & Ornate Triggers** and the **Alloy, Ceruleum & Titanium ElecTriggers**, which decrease weapon trigger time.
 Can only be installed on ballistic weapons.
 - Added the **Gauss Driver** and **Crystal Calibrator**, which give weapons some charge time for overcharge damage.
 - Added the **Stabilizing Adapter**, an energy magwell mod that increases damage but also latency.